-How to live stream the Emmys
+How to stream the 2018 Emmys online

 Wondering how to watch the 2018 Emmy Awards live online?
 All you need is this trusty guide and a reliable VPN.

 When are the 2018 Emmys?

 The 2018 Primetime Emmy Awards show will be broadcast at 8 p.m.
 EST on Monday, September 17, from the Microsoft Theater in Los Angeles.
 This year’s Emmys will be hosted by Saturday Night Live’s Colin Jost and Michael Che, co-anchors of “Weekend Update.”
 With the nominations out and some very competitive categories, the 70th Primetime Emmy Awards will be sure to bring the drama.

 [Recommended] Stream the Emmys online on YouTube TV (Free)

 In 2018, the easiest way to watch the Emmy Awards is through NBC via YouTube TV.
 Unfortunately, the service is only available in the States.